kamchy/dent/README.md

 ## Visits
 Route /patients/:pat/visits
- - list of all visits of given patient
+ [ok] list of all visits of given patient
  - pagination
- - each line has "show" that displays visit details
+ [ok] each line has "show" that displays visit details
  - button "new visit" at the top?

+## Table
+Selection - maybe clickable whole row?